 Israel Redefining the Moral Standards Of Warfare

-The fading sounds of fighting in the Gaza Strip are sure to give way to the demands for post-war inquiries on issues like the terror tunnels and the insufficiently protected armored personnel carrier in which seven soldiers were killed.
+The fading sounds of fighting in the Gaza Strip are sure to give way to the demands for post-war inquiries on issues like the terror tunnels.
 There is one thing, however, that no one will ask to investigate -- the military's wartime ethics.

 The question of wartime morality is perhaps more relevant than anything else, since Israel is now required to fight on the moral "front" with both hands tied behind its back.
 There are several cases that can be used to illustrate such ethical dilemmas or, to be exact, the question of military conduct in combat situations.